X-Fab: History

 In 1999, X-Fab acquired a foundry from Texas Instruments in Lubbock, Texas, USA.
-In the same year, X-Fab (at this time owned by Belgian holding company named Elex N.V) acquired Thesys Gesellschaft für Mikroelektronik mbH and disposed of its non-foundry business.
+In the same year, X-Fab (at this time owned by Belgian holding company named Elex N.V) acquired Thesys and disposed of its non-foundry business.

 In 2002, X-Fab acquired Zarlink wafer plant in Plymouth, United Kingdom.

 In 2006, X-Fab merged with 1st Silicon, a semiconductor fabrication plant located in Sarawak, Malaysia.
 The Sarawak government acquired 35% of X-Fab shares in the merger.

 In 2007, X-Fab acquired the foundry business from ZMD, thus enabling ZMD to focus on its core business of design and developing analog mixed signal devices.

 In December 2009, X-Fab sold its United Kingdom wafer plant to Plus Semi, the old Plessey Semiconductors plant in Swindon, England.

 In February 2011, the company added Rudi De Winter as co-CEO.
 He later assumed the role of CEO in 2014.

 In 2012, the X-Fab group acquired MEMS foundry Itzehoe GmbH where the latter was a spin-off from Fraunhofer Institute for Silicon Technology (ISIT).
 Nevertheless, X-Fab continues its cooperation with ISIT in the chip business.
 X-Fab also expanded its MEMS manufacturing capabilities.
 The foundry in Itzehoe became fully owned by X-Fab in 2015.

 In 2015, PowerAmerica (a research institute under Manufacturing USA network) collaborated with X-Fab production facility in Lubbock, Texas to produce 150-mm Silicon carbide wafers for power electronics applications.

 In 2016, the X-FAB group acquired the assets of Altis Semiconductor, making the fab in France their sixth manufacturing site.

 In July 2020, X-FAB temporarily halted IT systems and production lines to prevent damage following a Maze ransomware attack.

 Corporate affairs

 The main shareholders of X-Fab Silicon Foundries are Xtrion NV (61.4%) and Sarawak Technology Holdings Sdn Bhd (35.2%).
 In 2017, X-Fab made an initial public offering (IPO) in France, where 36.2% of the shares were available for purchase.
 Meanwhile, Xtrion reduced its shareholdings to 48.3% and Sarawak Technology Holdings reduced its shares to 14.4%.
-Xtrion NV also holds majority shares in Melexis NV, where the latter is a major customer for X-Fab.
+Xtrion NV also holds majority shares in Melexis, where the latter is a major customer for X-Fab.
 Meanwhile, Sarawak Technology Holdings Sdn Bhd is a wholly owned subsidiary of the government of Sarawak.
 Both Xtrion and Sarawak Technology Holdings have the power to appoint two directors each onto the board of directors of X-Fab.
 X-Fab revenue reached US$ 512.9 million in 2016.